MLeggiero/thermal_obj_analysis/README.md

      - 'Creating Face/Texture/Vertex Vectors...' will be displayed when the OBJ file is being read and converted into a Matlab matrix and manipulated.
 The progress bar will show 75% completed during the major portion of the calculation, and will appear to not progress; the progress bar is not dynamic to increase computational speed.
      - 'Calculation Complete' will show when the analysis is over.

 - The results of the calculation will be displayed in the GUI window and in the excel spreadsheet saved in the output folder (which also contains the input parameters used).
+For an explanation of the 3 Models presented, please view the article associated with the software.

 ### **4. Other Important Notes**

 - The software is set to utilize the parallel processing functionality of MATLAB.
 If the user desires _not_ to have the software utilize multiple cores when running, on line 208 of 'radiative_output_calculator.m', replace the 'parfor' loop with 'for'.
--
+- The 'Preview OBJ' button will open a figure which displays the geometry of the OBJ being analyzed (untextured) in a Matlab 3D graph.